 The garden at Midland Farm has been featured on the front cover in the Royal Horticultural Society magazine ‘The Garden’.
 It is open under the NGS scheme twice a year, and is pictured on the front cover of this year’s NGS’s directory.
 Growing fruit and veg is a passion, and guests are welcome to order produce during their stay.

 We also have an abundance of very happy hens who produce the most wonderful eggs that are often available for breakfast.
 Sarah also offers dinner by pre arrangement.

 We have plenty of our own wildlife, optimistically called pets, so guests should expect to meet and hear them all.
-To date the roll call consists of Daisy the Jack Russell, Bertie the Miniature Wirehaired Dachshund and Flossie our Lurcher.
-Two cats Henry and Molly and lots of Chickens of various sizes and colours.
+To date the roll call consists of: Daisy the Jack Russell, Bertie the Miniature Wirehaired Dachshund, Flossie our Lurcher, two cats Henry and Molly, our pygmy goats, sheep, ducks…and lots of chickens of various sizes and colours.

 We spent last autumn improving our wildlife pond and it is already teeming with wildlife including frogs and newts.
 We expect dragonflys and damselflys in the summer months and a local heron regularly makes an appearance.
 There is a rookery in a nearby wood, and they provide quite a magical display at dusk.
 You can often hear owls hooting round you at night, we have swans and geese flying overhead in the evening, plus any number of small birds.

 Our adorable menagerie!